Complaints and appeals

 Sexual harassment grievances

-Students with questions or concerns about Title IX, or who feel that they have been affected by discrimination, can contact any of the following individuals: vice president for student success, dean of students, director of student conduct, ombudsman or compliance officer/Title IX coordinator by email at email@example.com.
+Students with questions or concerns about Title IX, or who feel that they have been affected by discrimination, can contact any of the following individuals: senior vice president for adission and student success, dean of students, director of student conduct, ombudsman, compliance officer or Title IX coordinator by email at email@example.com.
 Specific procedures are found in the student handbook under "Policies: Nondiscrimination."

 Students who receive a written notice of loss of financial aid due to unsatisfactory progress may appeal in writing to the university by completing an Unsatisfactory Progress Appeal Form and submitting it to the financial aid office via email at firstname.lastname@example.org.
 The appeal must be received within 30 calendar days of the date on the unsatisfactory progress notification letter.
 A decision regarding the appeal is made in writing to the student within 30 calendar days following receipt of the appeal or receipt of additional information.
 The decision is final.